raghad-smth/Feild-Manager-Backend-/README.md

 * This keeps **main clean**, ensures all work is reviewed, and avoids conflicts.
 * Each teammate only sees others’ changes once they’re merged into `development`.

-* This file configures **GitHub Actions**, which run automated checks (such as building and testing the project) whenever we push or open a Pull Request.
-* Think of it as our project’s **automation script**: it makes sure everything works smoothly before merging changes.